Swiftsure-class ironclad: Background and description

 The ships were 280 ft long between perpendiculars, a beam of 55 ft and had a draught of 25 ft.
 The Swiftsure-class ships displaced 6640–6910 LT and had a tonnage of 3,893 tons burthen.
+Their hulls were divided into eight watertight compartments.
+They were fitted with a charthouse on the conning bridge that spanned the quarterdeck; voice tubes were used to communicate with the sailors manning the ship's wheel.
 They had a complement of 450 officers and ratings.
+All ranks were berthed on the main deck; berthing for seamen in previous classes had been on the lower deck.
+As the officers' accommodation was well ventilated and well lit, the ships were very popular.

-The ships were fitted wuth a single two-cylinder, horizontal-return, connecting-rod steam engine built by Maudslay, Sons and Field that was rated at 800 nominal horsepower.
+The ships were fitted with a single two-cylinder, horizontal-return, connecting-rod steam engine built by Maudslay, Sons and Field that was rated at 800 nominal horsepower.
 It drove the shaft of the 23 ft 6 in propeller using steam provided by six rectangular fire-tube boilers.
 Swiftsure reached a speed of 13.8 kn from 4913 ihp during her sea trials while Triumph made 13.5 kn from 5114 ihp during hers.
 They carried 540–550 LT of coal to give them ranges of 1640–1680 nmi at 10 kn.

 The Swiftsure class was initially ship-rigged with three masts and had a sail area of 32900 sqft, excluding stunsails.
 Around 1877–1878 they were re-rigged as barques with their sail area reduced to 22750 sqft.
 To reduce drag, the funnel was telescopic and could be lowered and the propeller could be hoisted into the hull.
 Under sail alone, they could reach 12.5 kn.